B.C. health authority CEO fired after report released into alleged misspending | CBC News

 Health authority CEO fired after report released into alleged misspending

-CEO Benoit Morin, hired in February of 2020, was accused of squandering public funds during the pandemic
+Benoit Morin, hired in February 2020, was accused of squandering public funds during pandemic

+The board of directors of the Provincial Health Services Authority (PHSA) has "decided to part ways" with Benoit Morin, said B.C.
+Minister of Health Adrian Dix on Tuesday.

-The independent report, commissioned for and shared by B.C.'s Ministry of Health, comes after CBC News brought forward concerns raised by multiple sources, who claimed, among other things, that PHSA purchased, and eventually wrote off, roughly $7 million worth of face masks from a Montreal-based vendor.
+The report, commissioned by the ministry, comes after CBC News brought forward concerns raised by multiple sources, who claimed, among other things, that PHSA purchased and eventually wrote off roughly $7 million worth of unusable face masks from a Montreal-based vendor.

-"The PHSA board of directors, today, decided to part ways with Benoit Morin," said B.C.
-Minister of Health Adrian Dix.
+The whistleblowers also criticized a decision to redo $17 million worth of renovations at PHSA headquarters, for an added cost of $400,000, in order to supposedly to give Morin a better view of downtown Vancouver and the North Shore Mountains.

 Morin was hired in February 2020, with a salary of $352,000 a year.
 His accommodation and a car were also provided as part of his relocation package from Montreal, where he'd worked previously.

-In addition to the unusable masks, the whistleblowers criticized a decision to re-do $17 million worth of renovations at PHSA headquarters, for an added cost of $400,000, in order to supposedly to give Morin a better view of downtown Vancouver and the North Shore Mountains.

-In its review of the alleged misspending, Ernst & Young found "no evidence of any pre-existing relationship" between Morin and the Montreal-based mask vendor, but did observe a disconnect between the CEO, the board of directors and PHSA staff regarding "the appropriate course of action to pursue" when it came to recourse.
+In its review of the alleged misspending, the accounting firm Ernst & Young found "no evidence of any pre-existing relationship" between Morin and the mask vendor, but did observe a disconnect between the CEO, the board and PHSA staff regarding "the appropriate course of action" regarding Montreal-based company.

 Specifically, the review found PHSA staff wanted "to start legal action" after it was determined the masks did not meet B.C.'s PPE testing protocols, but that Morin and the board disagreed, preferring to negotiate.
 When that failed, the report says, other PSHA executives pursued legal action without informing the board or Morin.

-Ernst & Young also reports that the Montreal-based vendor filed for bankruptcy in January 2021 and that "the likelihood of any significant recovery" is low.
+Ernst & Young also reports that the Montreal-based vendor filed for bankruptcy in January and that "the likelihood of any significant recovery" is low.
+The PHSA provides access to a provincial network of health-care services.

 The report also states that several staff departures, including PHSA's chief internal auditor were tied, at least in part, to "a perceived lack of loyalty to, and/or friction with" Morin.

 According to Ernst & Young, Morin sought to have the auditor terminated for their role in examining the conflict of interest allegation against him.
-The board of directors eventually did fire the employee, citing the handling of the conflict of interest allegation as well as the employee's perceived "capacity to continue with the organization."
+The board of directors eventually did fire the employee, citing their handling of the allegation and perceived "capacity to continue with the organization."

 This pushback caused friction between PHSA leadership and the organization's finance team, who worried it affected their ability to "make accounting decisions based on their professional judgment."